Schramm's model of communication: Later developments

-Schramm proposed various revisions to his model in the 1970s.
-As he explains, many developments in the field of communication studies since his first model have shown that communication is a very complex phenomenon and that his model was too simple to do justice to this complexity.
-He tries to address these shortcomings by developing a relational model of communication and makes use of the analysis of effects found in Berlo's model of the 1960s.
-Relational models focus on the relationship between sender and receiver.
-The relationship includes the totality of the past experiences the communicators have had with each other.
+Schramm proposed revisions to his model in the 1970s.
+He explained that many developments in the field of communication studies since his first model had shown that communication is a very complex phenomenon.
+He agreed that his initial model was too simple to do justice to this complexity.
+He tried to address these shortcomings by developing a relational model of communication.
+These changes were influenced by David Berlo's model of communication and its focus on the effects of communication.
+Berlo had argued that the goal of all communication is to influence the behavior of the audience.
+Schramm's relational model focuses on the relation between sender and receiver.
+The relation includes the totality of the past experiences the communicators have had with each other.
 It can be based on past face-to-face contact with the other party, as when meeting a friend for dinner, but need not be, as would be the case when reading a newspaper article by a reporter one has never met.
 But even in this case, past experiences shape what the reader expects from the newspaper and what the reporter expects from the readership.

-For Schramm, the relationship is a basic requirement of communication since communication is about sharing information or attitudes and, in this sense, being in tune with each other.
-The relationship determines various aspects of communication, like its goal, the roles played by the participants, and the expectations they bring to the exchange.
+For Schramm, the relation is a basic requirement of communication since communication is about sharing information or attitudes and, in this sense, being in tune with each other.
+It determines many aspects of communication, like its goal, the roles played by the participants, and the expectations they bring to the exchange.
 The goal is what the communicators intend to achieve by communicating.
 In the instructional context, the goal is to transmit information while performance arts are about entertaining the audience.
-The relationship also determines the role of the participants.
+The relation also affects the role of the participants.
 For instruction, this involves the roles of teacher and student.
-These roles determine how the participants are expected to contribute to the communicative goal, for example, by sharing and explaining information for the teacher role or by asking clarifying questions for the student role.
-As the background of communication, the relationships also affects how the messages are interpreted.
-For example, seeing a person as an actor on a stage will lead to one interpretation of their messages while interacting with them during business negotiations would lead to a very different interpretation of the same messages.
+These roles determine how the participants are expected to contribute to the communicative goal.
+For example, teachers may share and explain information while students may listen and ask clarifying questions.
+As the background of communication, the relation also affects how the messages are interpreted.
+For example, seeing a person as an actor on a stage leads to one interpretation of their messages.
+But interacting with them during business negotiations results in a very different interpretation of the same messages.